uruk-project/Jwt/docs/Validate_JWE.md

             );

             // Defines the validation policy:
-            // - Require the issuer "https://idp.example.com/", with the predefined RSA key, with the signature algorithm ES256
+            // - Require the issuer "https://idp.example.com/", with the predefined EC key, with the signature algorithm ES256
             // - Require the audience "636C69656E745F6964"
             var policy = new TokenValidationPolicyBuilder()
                            .RequireIssuer("https://idp.example.com/", key, SignatureAlgorithm.EcdsaSha256)